Effective Date: January 27, 2021 Download PDF

 1. Examination Policy

-All examinations are proctored and delivered in-person at a testing facility.
+All examinations are proctored and delivered in-person at a testing facility or virtually proctored by a program approved virtual proctoring service.
 Learners will access and complete their exams online.
-Examination dates and times are scheduled at testing locations across the province.
+Examination dates and times are scheduled at testing locations across the province or scheduled at designated timeslots for virtual proctoring.
 Schedules will vary by location. <See: Program website for more details>

 1.1 Examination Day Protocol